HR Hub

 Sexual harassment at work: new regime from October 2024

-A new proactive duty on employers to prevent workplace sexual harassment will come into force in October 2024.
-This will be accompanied by updated guidance from the EHRC.
+A new proactive statutory duty on employers to prevent workplace sexual harassment is now in force, supplemented by updated guidance from the EHRC.

 Duty to prevent

-Sexual harassment at work is already unlawful.
-Employers can avoid liability if they can show they took all reasonable steps to prevent any harassment occurring.
+Sexual harassment at work was always unlawful.
+Employers could avoid liability if they could show they took reasonable steps to prevent any harassment occurring.
 Most employers will already do this but there’s no legal obligation to do so.
-This will change from 26 October 2024 when, by virtue of the Worker Protection (Amendment of Equality Act 2010) Act 2023, employers will come under a mandatory duty to prevent sexual harassment - achieved by inserting a new s.
+This changed from 26 October 2024 when, by virtue of the Worker Protection (Amendment of Equality Act 2010) Act 2023, employers are now under a mandatory duty to prevent sexual harassment - achieved by inserting a new s.
 40A into the Equality Act 2010.

 The new duty is to take reasonable steps to prevent sexual harassment of employees in the course of their employment.
 This applies to sexual harassment as defined in the Equality Act 2010, i.e. unwanted conduct of a sexual nature.
 The new duty only applies to sexual harassment.
 It does not apply to harassment based on other protected characteristics such as race, age, sexual orientation or belief.
 It also does not apply to harassment which is related to sex but is not conduct of a sexual nature.